-If I am accepted into your highly competitive doctoral program for international dentists, it will likely be due at least in part to the fact that I am a member of a small minority group that is increasingly becoming a target of violence and repression in the United States.
+I am a member of a small minority group that is increasingly becoming a target of violence and repression in the United States.
 A leader in the Sikh community where I live and work in the greater XXXX Area, I am also a dentist educated in our native India.
-It would be a great honor not only for me as an individual to be accepted to your program, but also an honor and a moral uplift for my Sikh community here in Detroit.
+It would be a great honor for me as an individual to be accepted to your program and a privilege and moral uplift for my Sikh community here in XXXX.

-I also hope to be accepted to your program on the basis of my dedication to the cause of helping the underserved with their oral health care needs, something which I see as very much interconnected with my religious faith.
-In addition to working full time as a dental assistant, I also work XX hours each week as a volunteer at the Malta Dental Clinic where I have been volunteering off and on since Month, Year; it is a free clinic sponsored by the Catholic Church.
-We help those who have no other access to dental treatment, no dental insurance; many have only recently been released from jail or are struggling to rebuild their lives on probation.
+I also hope to be accepted to your program based on my dedication to the cause of helping the underserved with their oral health care needs, which I see as very much interconnected with my religious faith.
+In addition to working full-time as a dental assistant, I also work several hours each week at the XXXX Dental Clinic, where I have been volunteering for nearly a year; it is a free clinic sponsored by the Catholic Church.
+We help those with no other access to dental treatment or no dental insurance; many have only recently been released from jail or are struggling to rebuild their lives on probation.
 Often, I notice a monitoring device on their ankle.

-My goal is to fulfill my duty toward my profession by helping the underserved as much as possible for the balance of my professional life, perhaps at some point back in India as well as here in Detroit.
-I would also like to pursue specialty training in Endodontics at some point after earning my doctoral degree.
-Starting my own clinic has long been my dream.
+My goal is to fulfill my duty toward my profession by helping the underserved as much as possible to balance my professional life, perhaps back in India and the USA.
+After earning my doctoral degree, I would also like to pursue specialty training in Endodontics.
+Starting my clinic has long been my dream.

-We now have 5 gurdwaras in Michigan serving as our social as well as spiritual centers for Sikh people who have immigrated to America.
+We now have five gurdwaras in Michigan serving as our social and spiritual centers for Sikh people who have immigrated to America.
 The one where I go is in XXXX, Michigan.
-All function in the same way as centers of gravity, information, and solidarity for the Sikh community, linking us back to the Sikh community in India and worldwide, as well as with other Sikh communities across America.
-If accepted to your program and given the opportunity to earn the Doctoral Degree, my leadership role would be enhanced in my gurdwara and I would naturally be looked up to as a leader in the community, especially as a result of the high priority placed on academic distinction and professional advancement as part of Sikh culture and ideology.
+All function in the same way as centers of gravity, information, and solidarity for the Sikh community, linking us back to the Sikh community in India and worldwide and other Sikh communities across America.
+If accepted to your program and allowed to earn the doctoral degree, my leadership role would be enhanced in my gurdwara, and I would naturally be looked up to as a leader in the community, especially as a result of the high priority placed on academic distinction and professional advancement as part of Sikh culture and ideology.

 I thank you for your consideration of my application.